 He loves literature and was inspired by older French artists like Serge Gainsbourg.
-I really enjoy this artist because for him singing about life issues and stories in a poetic way prevails over writing about money or belittling women, topics that most rappers would sing about.
+I really enjoy this artist because he is singing about life issues and stories in a poetic way that prevails over writing about money or belittling women, topics that most rappers would sing about.
 This French rapper is completely down-to-earth and is perfect if you want to teach some French music.
-I selected the French rap song “Da Vince Claude” , a song still pretty actual talking about people believing that all the news are conspiracies.
+I selected the French rap song “Da Vince Claude”, a song still pretty actual talking about people believing that all the news are conspiracies.

 Great songs from Mc Solaar:

 - La belle et le bad boy: describes the romance of a bad boy and a calmer girl.

 - Hasta la vista: singing about a love story

 - Solaar pleure: sharing his dark thought about life

 - Lève-toi et rap: telling about is childhood.

 This is an old-school French rap group composed of the two lead singers Akhenaton and Shurik’n that started in 1988.
 I wrote about this French rap group from Marseille in the article about current French male singers.
 They have the same mindset as Mc Solaar writing about life’s problems.
 They are not superficial with texts about guns, money, and women.
 Long story short, they are pretty down-to-earth.